 Over a third of the Special Constables expressed, directly, the concept of 'support' or 'assistance' within their verbatim responses of their role within the police service.
-For this group, the function of the Special Constable and the nature of their role is defined in relation to the work of the regular police.
+That so many Special Constables feel that supporting regular Police Scotland officers is a primary part of their role is perhaps unsurprising.
+For this group, the function of the Special Constable and the nature of their role is defined in relation to the work of the regular police officers adjacent to them whilst on duty.
 This reinforces the frustration voiced by Specials about feeling underused by Police Scotland, and therefore not providing as much support as they feel they could.
+Although this is linked to feelings that Specials help increase the resources available to Police Scotland (below), the terms 'support' and 'assistance' here tend to mean that these Specials reflect on the quality of the Special Constable's contribution rather than simply defining it in terms of human resources.